Descent098/tech/src/content/blog/build-a-long-myuuze.md

 #### File Organizers

-There are some planned features that took heavy inspiration from some other systems notably [Romm](https://romm.app/) and [Booklore](https://github.com/booklore-app/BookLore).
-Both of these apps are systems to manage your game ROM's and books respectively.
+There are some planned features that took heavy inspiration from some other systems notably [Romm](https://romm.app/), [plex](https://www.plex.tv/) and [Booklore](https://github.com/booklore-app/BookLore).
+These apps are systems to manage your game ROM's, movies/TV shows, and books respectively.

 [Romm](https://romm.app/) operates based on a set file/folder structure that encourages you to keep things organzied (`library/{platform}/roms/{game}` e.g. `library/gba/roms/{game}.gba` for gameboy advanced games), and provides an upload interface that also helps to do just that.
 [Romm](https://romm.app/) also has several built in metadata providers that allow you to quickly find the game you're looking for, and get it organized.
 You just add the files, and then you "scan" through them to find matches.